Approximation Rates and VC-Dimension Bounds for (P)ReLU MLP Mixture of Experts: Overview of Derivation

-The metric space $(\mathcal X,d)$ is called \textit{doubling}, if there is $C\in \N_+$ for which every metric ball in $(\mathcal X,d)$ can be covered by at most $C$ metric balls of half its radius.
+The metric ball in $(\mathcal X,d)$ of radius $r > 0$ at $x \in \mathcal X$ is denoted by $\operatorname{Ball}_{(\mathcal X,d)}(x,r) \eqdef \{ z \in \mathcal X \colon d(x,z) < r \}$.
+A metric space $(\mathcal X,d)$ is called \textit{doubling}, if there is $C\in \N_+$ for which every metric ball in $(\mathcal X,d)$ can be covered by at most $C$ metric balls of half its radius.
 The smallest such constant is called $(\mathcal X,d)$'s \textit{doubling number}, and is here denoted by $C_{(\mathcal X,d)}$.
-Though this definition may seem abstract at first, \citep[Theorem 12.1]{heinonen2001lectures}, provides an almost familiar characterization of all doubling metric spaces; indeed, $\mathcal{K}$ is a doubling metric space if and only if it can be identified via a suitable invertible map\footnote{So called quasi-symmetric maps, see \citep[page 78]{heinonen2001lectures}.} with a subset of some Euclidean space.
-Every subset of $\rr^n$, for any $n\in \N_+$, is a doubling metric space; see \citep[Chapter 9]{RobinsonAttactorsDimensionEmbeddings_2011_Book} for details.
+Though this definition may seem abstract at first, \citet[Theorem 12.1]{heinonen2001lectures} provides an almost familiar characterization of all doubling metric spaces; indeed, $\mathcal{K}$ is a doubling metric space if and only if it can be identified via a suitable invertible map\footnote{So called quasi-symmetric maps, see \citep[page 78]{heinonen2001lectures}.} with a subset of some Euclidean space.
+Every subset of $\rr^n$, for any $n\in \N_+$, is a doubling metric space; see \citet[Chapter 9]{RobinsonAttactorsDimensionEmbeddings_2011_Book} for details.

 \begin{example}[Subsets of Euclidean Spaces] Fix a dimension $n\in \mathbb{N}_+$.
-The doubling number of any subset of Euclidean space is\footnote{See~\citep[Lemma 9.2]{RobinsonAttactorsDimensionEmbeddings_2011_Book} and the brief computations made in the proof of \citep[Lemma 9.4]{RobinsonAttactorsDimensionEmbeddings_2011_Book}. } at most $2^{n+1}$. \end{example}
+The doubling number of any subset of Euclidean space is\footnote{See~\citet[Lemma 9.2]{RobinsonAttactorsDimensionEmbeddings_2011_Book} and the brief computations made in the proof of \citet[Lemma 9.4]{RobinsonAttactorsDimensionEmbeddings_2011_Book}. } at most $2^{n+1}$. \end{example}